Blog

 Richa & Jatin

-Navratri Special Kala Chana
+Navratri Ashtami Prasad – Kala Chana Recipe

 Recipe that reminds the childhood.

 The recipe that brings back our childhood memories.
-As soon as Navratri comes, we all start craving for Chana Poori and Halwa.
+As soon as Navratri comes, we all start craving for Chana, Poori and Halwa.
 And it tastes even better during the festivals.
 Isn't it?
+Try our version of the Kala Chana recipe.
+It's lip-smacking!

 2